Models Accuse KYA Swim Bikini Brand Of Racial Discrimination During Miami Swim Week

 Several black models are accusing fashion brand KYA Swim of making racist comments toward them as they stood in line for the brand’s casting call during Miami Swim Week.
-Reports from Cosmo say Joia Talbot and 10-15 other models were in Miami to participate in the swim fashion event when they allegedly experienced racial discrimination from a KYA Swim’s casting director.
+Reports from Cosmopolitan say Joia Talbot and 10 to 15 other models were in Miami to participate in the swim fashion event when they allegedly experienced racial discrimination from a KYA Swim’s casting director.

 Talbott says while in line she noticed there was one woman “directing traffic” and allowing models into the casting room; during this process she says the casting director pulled the woman off to the side to have a private conversation.
-When the woman returned, Talbott says the woman pointed to her and said, “You, your hair, no.” Talbott, who sports her natural afro, was surprised by the comment and responded, “Wow, really?” but according to Cosmo, the woman was not swayed.
+When the woman returned, Talbott says the woman pointed to her and said, “You, your hair, no.” Talbott, who sports her natural afro, was surprised by the comment and responded, “Wow, really?” but according to Cosmopolitan, the woman was not swayed.

 Talbott also says the woman then returned to the line and informed all the waiting models that they would not be allowing “dark skin” models into the casting room.

 Talbott documented her experience in an Instagram story which was then reposted by Facebook user Macaroni Tony.
-In the video Talbott can be heard saying that the woman in charge of the casting call even said that casting was now closed, but after the black women exited the line, the woman reopened the call for casting.
+In the video, Talbott can be heard saying that the woman in charge of the casting call even said that casting was now closed, but after the black women exited the line, the woman reopened the call for casting.

 The video also featured model Kacey Leggett, who was a contestant on America’s Next Top Model.